measurement-factory/anubis/README.md

 by an empty line.
 Empty and header-only PR descriptions are allowed and result in a title-only commit message.

 Neither the title nor the description are currently processed to convert GitHub markdown to plain text.
-However, both texts must conform to the 72 characters/line limit.
+The title must conform to the same 72 characters/line limit as regular PR description paragraphs.
 The automatically added ` #(NNN)` title suffix further reduces the maximum PR title length to ~65 characters.
-PRs violating these limits are labeled `M-failed-description` and are not merged.
+PRs violating line length limits are labeled `M-failed-description`and are not merged.

 ## Voting and PR approvals